VoliJS/Type-R/docs/chapters/observable.md

 Transaction can be opened either manually or implicitly with calling any of collection update methods.
 Any additional changes made to the collection or its items in event handlers will be executed in the scope of the original transaction, and won't trigger an additional `changes` events.

-### collection.updateEach( iteratee : ( val : Record, index ) => void, context? )
+### collection.updateEach( iteratee : ( val : Model, index ) => void, context? )

 Similar to the `collection.each`, but wraps an iteration in a transaction.
-The single `changes` event will be emitted for the group of changes to the records made in `updateEach`.
+The single `changes` event will be emitted for the group of changes to the models made in `updateEach`.

 ### `static` itemEvents = { eventName : `handler`, ... }

-Subscribe for events from records.
+Subscribe for events from models.
 The `hander` is either the collection's method name, the handler function, or `true`.

 When `true` is passed as a handler, the corresponding event will be triggered on the collection.